China to offer free fertility treatment in bid to boost record low birth rate - KTVZ

 China is planning to offer free fertility treatment to citizens under its national insurance scheme in a bid to reverse its plummeting birth rate.

-The National Healthcare Security Administration announced on Sunday it would extend its coverage to help shoulder the costs for families trying to conceive.
+The National Healthcare Security Administration said on Friday it would extend its coverage to help shoulder the costs for families trying to conceive.

 It said the new coverage would include assisted reproductive technology (ART) techniques and also cover labor analgesia to ease pain in childbirth.